 Indoor cats need only occasional bathing.
 In fact, you may bathe them only if they roll onto something dirty.
 However, if someone in the house is allergic to cat dander, then you still need to bathe your indoor cat at least once a month.

 Outdoor cats on the other hand need at least twice a month bathing because they are at risk of flea infestation.
 Sergeant’s Gold anti parasite shampoo can give the protection your outdoor cat needs too.

 Trimming Cat Nails

 Starting at a young age, train your cat to have its nails cut at least once a month.
 Your nail trimming sessions would be a lot easier if your cat is used to it as a kitten.
-Grooming cats nails is done by holding your cat with its back against your chest and holding one paw with one hand and the clip with the other.
+Grooming cats nails are done by holding your cat with its back against your chest and holding one paw with one hand and the clip with the other.
 Cut your cat’s nails fairly quickly, but be careful to avoid the quick.
-Think about screaming cat, bleeding cat toe nail, and frantic cat owner if the quick is hit – so don’t!
+Think about screaming cat, bleeding cat toenail, and frantic cat owner if the quick is hit – so don’t!

 Tip: For a really mischievous cat who likes to claw anything it gets its paws on (your skin included), there are Soft Claws Nail Caps you can get for the quickest solution.
 Soft Claws Nail Caps goes into your cat’s nails like the way a tooth jacket does on a tooth – instant solution for cat clawing and scratching!

 Again, cleaning cat’s teeth is easier done on trained cats.
 If your cat is not used to teeth cleaning, you can take it to the vet or you can call a mobile cat groomer to clean its teeth for you.
 To clean your cat’s teeth, you need sterile gauze and cat toothpaste or teeth cleaning solution, which you can apply in these steps:

 1. Wrap your dominant hand’s index finger with the gauze.